fogfish/gurl/doc/user-guide.md

 #### Response Payload

-The `func Recv(out interface{}) http.Arrow` decodes the response payload to Golang native data structure using Content-Type header as a hint.
+The `func Recv[T any](out *T) http.Arrow` decodes the response payload to Golang native data structure using Content-Type header as a hint.

 ```go
 type MyType struct {